 Given the wide range of conduct at issue, as well as the focus the #MeToo movement has brought to the workplace, it is vital for employers to ensure that their supervisors and employees have proper and thorough prevention training on all types of sex-based discrimination and harassment including LGBT training.

-If you need any legal assistance sexual harassment training, contact Hackler Flynn & Associates.
+If you need any legal assistance with sexual harassment training, contact Hackler Flynn & Associates.

 About the Author